USDA-SCINet/scinet-site/pages/support/requests.md

 **Please note:** Requests for new SCINet projects must be submitted by the project’s Principal Investigator (PI), who must be a full-time ARS employee.

-### To modify an existing SCINet project
+### Modify an existing SCINet project
 To modify an existing SCINet project (e.g., adding a new member), the project's PI or manager should send an email to the SCINet Virtual Research Support Core (VRSC) [scinet_vrsc@usda.gov](mailto:scinet_vrsc@usda.gov?subject=modify%20project%20allocation) that includes:
 * the name of the project directory (/project/\<projectname>/) and
 * the requested changes.

-### To request a quota increase for an existing SCINet project
+### Request a quota increase for an existing SCINet project

+To request a project quota increase for storage on Ceres, Atlas, and/or Juno, the project PI or manager will need to fill out the request form.
+They will need to provide:

+* The SCINet project name (e.g., as indicated by the project path /project/project_name).
+* The current project usage and quota on Ceres, Atlas, and Juno (e.g., currently using X GB out of a Y-GB quota).
+  Quota information can be found by running the command `my_quotas` while logged onto each cluster.
+Juno's quota information is provided in the `my_quotas` output on Ceres.
+* For which system(s) a quota increase is desired and by how much (in GB).
+* A brief explanation of why you need more storage.
-When requesting a project quota increase on Ceres or Atlas, you will be asked to briefly explain why using `/90daydata` and/or permanent storage on Juno does not cover your storage needs.
+  * If requesting more storage on Ceres or Atlas: why using /90daydata and/or permanent storage on Juno does not cover your storage needs.
+  * If requesting more storage on Juno: if your current files on Juno are already compressed, and if not, why.

-To request a project quota increase for storage on Ceres, Atlas and/or Juno, please have the project PI or manager fill out the following request form (eAuthentication required, non-ARS users should contact their sponsor):
+PIs or project managers can find the request form below (eAuthentication required, non-ARS users should contact their sponsor):

 [Request a Project Quota Increase](https://forms.office.com/g/ntnKBzJiKx){:target="_blank" rel="noopener noreferrer"  .usa-button .usa-button-big }